-These ear plugs are life savers, in a some what literal sense as they allow me to engage in various activities that are normal to loud for me, so in an a sense, they help me get a life. they specifically help to dampen the volume of noise, but do not lower the quality of the speech, so people are still understandable.
+These ear plugs are life savers, in a somewhat literal sense as they allow me to engage in various activities that are normally too loud for me, so in an a sense, they help me get a life. they specifically help to dampen the volume of noise, but do not lower the quality of the speech, so people are still understandable.

 These are also very useful during fire drills.

-Often called an "Aspies Best Friend" cargo pants, with their innumerable pockets, are great for carrying around all kinds of things including pens, pencils books, and other items I find it advantageous to have on my person as opposed to in a backpack.
+Often called an "Aspies Best Friend" cargo pants, with their innumerable pockets, are great for carrying around all kinds of things including pens, pencils, books, and other items I find advantageous to have on my person as opposed to in a backpack.

 A good fidget can do multiple things, preferably can be used with one or both hands.